-Design Engineer's Checklis st #1 Construction Certifica ite To be submitted with request for DETAILED design approval Development: Stage: Development Consent number: Consultants reference: Consultant's representative: No. of plans in set ITEM Y/N/NA/ COMMENT INITIAL General design requirements The detailed design is in accordance with th conditions and the approved plan, and physincorporated on construction plans.
-Plan of subdivision has been certified at the time of this submission?
-The detailed design is in accordance with the Easement locations and widths are in accordance. • The detailed design is in accordance with Co · Environmental protection during developments are documents ent construction has Revegetation requirements have been cons documented. idered and are Protection of water bodies and waterways h nas been considered and requirements are documented.
-List approvals already received from other s service authorities.
+Design Engineer's Checklis t #1 Construction Certifica ite To be submitted with request for DETAILED design approval Development: Stage: Development Consent number: Consultants reference: Consultant's representative: No. of plans in set ITEM Y/N/NA/ COMMENT INITIAL General design requirements The detailed design is in accordance with th conditions and the approved plan, and phys incorporated on construction plans. ical design features Plan of subdivision has been certified at the The detailed design is in accordance with the Easement locations and widths are in accordance. • The detailed design is in accordance with Co ouncil's IDS.
+Environmental protection during developments been considered and requirements are docuprotection, silt migration etc.) Revegetation requirements have been considered. idered and are Protection of water bodies and waterways h nas been considered and requirements are documented.
+List approvals already received from other s ervice authorities.
 General plan requirements Drawing list is presented.
-Council nominated drawings numbers are s hown.
+Council nominated drawings numbers are sh nown.
 Locality plan is presented.
 North arrow is shown on all layout plans and be shown up or to left). d detailed plans (should All plans have correct scales shown.
 All plans have comprehensive legends.
 Do plans include standard notes?
-Are they a applicable and clear?
-Plans clearly show allotment layout, with all lotments numbered and dimensioned, and reserves and easements a are clearly identified.
+Are they a pplicable and clear?
+Plans clearly show allotment layout, with all • • dimensioned, and reserves and easements a are clearly identified.
 Limit of works is shown on all layout plans in n set.
-Dams, wells, depressions and watercourses are identified and fill requirements identified.
-Existing fill areas are shown.
+Dams, wells, depressions and watercourses requirements identified. are identified and fill Existing fill areas are shown.
 Existing features and structures are shown.
-AVD.
-Existing service locations and poles are shown Existing trees are shown.
-Does design attem Existing trees are shown.
-Does design attended to the shown and suit design attempt to retain significant native v • •
+Existing service locations and poles are show vn.
+Existing trees are shown.
+Does design attem Existing native vegetation is shown and suita • design attempt to retain significant native v egetation?